kaaveland/eugene/examples/widen_type.md

 A column was changed to a data type that isn't binary compatible.
 This causes a full table rewrite while holding a lock that prevents all other use of the table.
 A safer way is: Add a new column, update it in batches, and drop the old column.

 The column `price` in the table `public.books` was changed from type `int4` to `int8`.
-This always requires an `AccessExclusiveLock` that will block all other transactions from using the table, and for some type changes, it causes a time-consuming table rewrite.
+This requires an `AccessExclusiveLock` that will block all other transactions from using the table while it is being rewritten.

 #### Creating a new index on an existing table